To Russia, No Love. 5 Tips for Shipments to Russia

 This situation is so bad that some carriers, like UPS, have “suspended acceptance of dutiable shipments sent to private individuals in Russia until further notice.”

-If you decide you would like to go ahead with your shipment to an individual in Russia; we would like you to consider a few options:
+If you decide you would like to go ahead with your shipment to an individual in Russia; we would like you to consider a few options in your logistics:

 1) Do not ship anything that is automatically dutiable or needs to be declared.
 Here are a few USPS thoughts on their Russian country “conditions” help page.